lamson098/gardenwolrd/README.md

 <b style=": flex;">
-  GardenWorld Company is into manufacturing and selling on Gardening Stuff.
-They manufacture Gardening Stuff for various needs of customers.
+  GardenWorld Company is into manufacturing and selling on Gardening Stuff.<br> They manufacture Gardening Stuff for various needs of customers.
 </b>

 <div style="text-align: center;">